salesforce-marketingcloud/MarketingCloudSDK-iOS/index.md

 ## Requirements

-* Xcode 9 or later
+* Xcode 10 or later
-* Minimum deployment target of iOS 9
+* Minimum deployment target of iOS 10.0
+* Device architecture of armv7s or newer

 ## Get Started